uri-templates-time/specification/specification-1.1.0.md

 data_002.txt
 ```

-The coarse-grained, context date values can be hard-coded into the template so that a complete date range can be identified when parsing the URI.
+The coarse-grained, context date values can be hard-coded into the template to identify a complete date range when parsing the URI.
 This template `data_$(j;Y=2004).txt` disambiguates the date by providing a context year for the day of year values.
 (Evidently, the users of this data all know that it was from 2004.)
 The URI template is then able to correctly parse the URIs and obtain a fully defined date range.
 Also, if you wanted to generate URIs given this template and a date range, the generation mechanism would know to only generate files for 2004.

 Allowed context date elements are: `Y m d j H M S`